Above: Kappa Alpha Psi, Gamma Chapter, University of Iowa, c. 1915

 Delta Sigma Theta Members in Des Moines, Iowa, c.
 1924

-Below are the charter dates for the seven of the Divine 9 historically African American fraternities and sororities that call Iowa home:
+Below are the charter dates for the six of the Divine 9 historically African American fraternities and sororities that call Iowa home:

 Alpha Phi Alpha Fraternity Incorporated